romainnm/romainnm/README.md

 - I have a Bachelor of Arts in Web Design and an Associates in Information and Technology with a focus on Multimedia.
 - I enjoy exploring new web technologies and staying updated with industry trends.
-- When I'm not coding, I enjoy solving problems through bouldering and release my energy with a good run!
+- When I'm not coding, I enjoy solving problems through bouldering and releasing my energy with a good run!

 ---